-You now have a new option for assessing the quality of your HVAC systems.
+With additional training and three new field tests, you are now able to provide a valuable new service - assessing the quality of HVAC systems.
 Proper design and installation translate to higher efficiency, greater comfort, and fewer owner or resident complaints.

-In addition, the added savings can help you meet the 45L federal tax credit for efficient new residential construction, as well as improve ERI scores, which will make it easier and more cost-effective to certify ENERGY STAR projects through the ERI certification path.
+In addition, the added savings can help builders / developers meet the 45L federal tax credit for efficient new residential construction, as well as improve their projects' ERI scores, which will make it easier and more cost-effective to certify ENERGY STAR projects through the ERI certification path.
 For projects doing an energy rating only, the incremental cost to reach ENERGY STAR certification may be much smaller than before.